I tried making a Gordon Ramsay recipe – didn’t have exactly the right ingredients so ending up making something a little different…

 The recipe calls for 200g of good quality (60%) dark chocolate, 6 eggs and 50ml of Grand Marnier.
 As you probably know, Grand Marnier is an orange brandy liqueur which is very very sweet.
 But sweet and all as it is 50ml wouldn’t be sweet enough to sweeten 200g or even 100g of 70% intensely dark chocolate.
 You know the Green & Black Maya Gold chocolate bar?
 That, if you really wanted to emphasize the orange flavour, would probably be a good option here.
 But I was looking for dark cooking chocolate (because I hadn’t considered that eating chocolate was what was needed) and all the dark cooking chocolate seemed to be made 70% of cocoa solids, so I did buy cream to lighten the chocolate.

 I had forgotten that butter is often a better option to lighten chocolate.
-Though I do think I used cream in the Baby Guinness Mousse – I wish I could remember – but when I added a couple of spoons to the chocolate here the mix became very pasty.
+Though I do think I used cream in the Baby Guinness Mousse – I wish I could remember – but when I added a couple of spoons of cream to the chocolate here the mix became very pasty.
 I was worried it was ruined but once I added the alcohol it became nice and smooth again.

 So what do you do if you’ve used a chocolate that is too dark and bitter for the mousse you’re making?
 You’ve got a few options, you need to add sugar and fat that will make it sweeter and lighter in flavour.
 You can do this by adding more eggs and beating a few spoons of sugar into the egg yolks till they have a butter-like consistency or you can add more of whatever you are using to sweeten the mousse and add melted butter to the melted chocolate.